ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 if (this.x < 0) { // Have the ship crossed the left border?
     this.x = 0; // Go back to the left border
 }
-if (this.x > ct.camera.width) { // Have the ship crossed the right border?
+if (this.x > camera.width) { // Have the ship crossed the right border?
-    this.x = ct.camera.width; // Go back to the right border
+    this.x = camera.width; // Go back to the right border
 }

 this.move();